 - Easter Weekend

-As you run your salon promotions, I would aways be careful with giving discount on your core services.
+As you run your salon promotions, I would always be careful with giving discounts on your core services.
 There are other, smarter ways, to promote your products and service.

-When you’ve built a good salon clientele, you need to turn your focus to increasing the amount each client spends during their salon visit.
-A great way to do this is to add express services to your menu.
+When you’ve built a good salon clientele, you need to focus on increasing the amount each client spends during their salon visit.
+Offering add-on services on your menu is a great way to do this.

 Let’s say you run a hair salon, an add-on service could then be a care treatment that you can add while you anyway have your client in the backwash.